 Further background reading for the PRISM model:

-Happiness by Design: Finding Pleasure and Purpose in Everyday Life by Paul Dolan
+Dolan, P. (2015) Happiness by Design: Finding Pleasure and Purpose in Everyday Life London: Penguin

 How can we make it easier to be happy?
 Using the latest cutting-edge research, Professor Paul Dolan reveals that wellbeing isn’t about how we think – it’s about what we do.
 By making deliberate choices that bring us both pleasure and meaning, we can redesign our lives for maximum happiness – without thinking too hard about it.